 There is a strong relationship between the “obesity epidemic” and the proliferation of eating disorders.
 “If fat bodies were accepted and not hated in our culture, fat people would not embark on restrictive eating or disordered eating in order to lose weight, and the majority would not develop eating disorders.”

-You may think the solution is to put your child on a diet.
+You may think it’s healthy to put your child on a diet.
 But diets have serious consequences.
-Instead, parents should help them manage the impact and reduce their exposure to weight stigma.
+Instead, parents should help them manage the impact and reduce kids’ exposure to weight stigma.

 What you can do at home

 Here are a few basic rules to implement at home.
 Enforce these rules across all family members and anyone who enters your home without exception.
-Your child needs to truly believe that your home is a safe place, free from weight stigma and judgment.
+Your child needs to know that bigotry and discrimination are not allowed or acceptable, no matter what.

 Everyone should learn to avoid making comments about “perfect bodies” and glorifying any particular body type.
 Don’t praise people for weight loss, discuss methods to achieve weight loss or a “perfect butt,” “washboard abs,” etc.

 There is no reason to keep a scale in the home.
 Throw it away.